This article is part of The Ascender, the Highrise platform for articles and resources.

 • Bureaucratic coaching is efficient and great for large organizations.

-Disadvantages of bureaucratic coaching
+Disadvantages of bureaucratic coaching:

 • Strict adherence to rules and protocols can stifle creativity.

-• A one-size-fits-all approach to coaching leads to rigidity and coaching skills that cannot be adjusted based on unique circumstances.
+• A one-size-fits-all approach to coaching leads to rigidity and coaching that cannot be adjusted based on unique circumstances.

 • There is a risk of low engagement from the client due to a lack of personalization.